sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-19_the-akhyana-of-skanda-patni.md

 +++
-title = "The AkhyAna ofxa0skanda-patnI"
+title = "The AkhyAna of skanda-patnI"

 +++
 OM hrIM ShaShaThI devyai svAhA ||